 Here is the 3-game rolling average of Holzhauer’s percentage of questions in which he buzzed in first.

 For reference, here is Jennings’ first-buzz rate.
 He really didn’t start thriving until the end of his second week, and really dominated in the middle of his 74-game run.

-Defeating Holzhauer will take a perfect storm — someone good on the buzzer getting at least two of the Daily Doubles, and Holzhauer missing Final Jeopardy.
+Defeating Holzhauer would take a perfect storm — someone good on the buzzer getting at least two of the Daily Doubles.

-Holzhauer was actually pretty close to losing on April 11, his sixth game — he got Final Jeopardy wrong, and his competitor got it right.
+Holzhauer was actually pretty close to losing on April 11, too.
+In his sixth game, he got Final Jeopardy wrong, and his competitor got it right.
 Holzhauer had already clinched the game, but only won by about $4,000, and that margin would have been less than $1,000 if his competitor wagered his full amount in an attempt to catch him (he couldn’t, so he didn’t).
 Had one question gone differently in the second half of the game, it could have swung.

 Can I Apply Any of This to Sports Betting?